uf-reef-avl/multilauncher/README.md

     This will either bring up the PasswordWindow for processing passwords for each robot or if the "Use RSA Key" checkbox is currently checked the application will skip the PasswordWindow and go straight into starting the LaunchWindow.

--Please refer to the section Passwords and Using RSA Keys for more detailed information on the PasswordWindow and RSA checkbox.
+-Please refer to the section Passwords and Using RSA Keys for more detailed information on the PasswordWindow and the RSA checkbox.

-    Warning!: Closing the LaunchWindow before all threads have finished does not terminate the threads and prevents you from editing the listed robots or performing any other thread based function.
-              Warnings will be displayed if attempting to run one of these functions.

 **Passwords and Using RSA KEYS** <a name="Passwords and Using RSA KEYS"/>